 The Mission of Beautiful Girl, the book, is to level the financial playing field for all girls, from all socioeconomic status, regardless of her current circumstance, to be given a chance to build financial security.
 We want to use language, art, design, to make investment education totally accesible.

-We aim to reach 1 million girl readers worldwide and opening of 200,000 custodial brokerage accounts in the next 10 years to help raise a whole generation of girl and women savers and investors.
 We want to change the culture of a girl's coming-of-age female experience to include financial and investment education as part of her feminine expression.

 By WARREN E. BUFFETT